jackdewinter/pymarkdown/docs/rules/rule_md013.md

 ### Correct Scenarios

 This rule does not trigger if the length of any line is less than or equal to a given character count.
-Assuming that the configuration values are set to a maximum line length of 50 characters, the following example will not trigger this rule:
+If the configuration values are set to a maximum line length of 50 characters, the following example will not trigger this rule: